Discover Ancestral Puebloan Culture As You Plan a Trip to New Mexico

 There’s so much to like about New Mexico.
 There aren’t many places in the world where living descendants of an ancient culture can guide you around their long-abandoned cities, explaining the purpose of each brick and the meaning behind each artwork, but New Mexico is definitely one of them.
 When combined with the outstanding natural scenery, the fascinating towns and superb food, New Mexico really is a hidden gem of the United States.
 Anyone with even a passing interest in Native American culture should absolutely have New Mexico high on their bucket list.

 Have you visited New Mexico?
 What resources did you use to plan your trip?
 We’d love to hear from you!
-Please add your favorites to the Tripscholars Resource Library so we can learn from you.

 This guest post was contriubted by Joel Baldwin of World Heritage Journey